vatsava-rac/canwithtemp/README.md

       9   ----->   CS
      12   ----->   SD
      13  ------>   SCK
-The second CAN module is connected to Mega.
+The second CAN module is connected to Mega:

       MEGA  ----->  CAN
       10    ----->  CS
       50    ----->  SO